-This session will delve into the critical human element of security and the evolving tactics used by fraudsters.
+This session delved into the critical human element of security and the evolving tactics used by fraudsters.
 Social engineering and phishing attacks remain some of the most prevalent and damaging threats to Digital Financial Services (DFS) users worldwide.
 Understanding and mitigating these threats is paramount for protecting consumers and maintaining trust in the digital financial ecosystem.

-This webinar will explore:
+This webinar explored:

 - Key vulnerabilities and attack vectors for phishing attacks in various messaging platforms (SMS, email, instant messaging) used in DFS.